kbastani/event-sourcing-microservices-example/README.md

 sh ./deployment/sbin/generate-parallel.sh
 ```

 This script sends as many different requests to the server as your machine can handle concurrently.
-To see how fast your cluster is able to handle the load, you can navigate to a separate dashboard, called `Domain Data Metrics`.
+To see how fast your cluster is able to handle the load, you can navigate to a separate dashboard, called `Domain Data Statistics`.

 ![Domain Data Metrics](https://i.imgur.com/NMcZWI5.png)